 I came across a shady spot under some trees at a hiking area with an adjacent closed shop.
 Later looking inside I can see the fridge full of beer and cabinets full of cigarettes but despite being in a totally isolated place nothing is touched and the toilets have been left unlocked and stocked with paper and towels.

 From here I am riding one of the best roads I have yet found in Tohoku.
 Route 7 starts a little narrow but then opens up to be this grand sweeping ride that crests two mountains and an absolute joy.
-Of course not many places to take a photo but this below in one of the tighter parts.
 A beautiful but of tar in the middle of nowhere.

 After here I ride another gem of a road, all but hidden on Google maps it seems to have no route number but is called Big Forest Road locally according to a road works sign.
 This generously surveyed wide road goes through a huge pine forest that covers a large mountainous area.
 It is fairly remote and I only see one other car the whole time.

 It is peak summer but today 19 degrees and I need windbreaker.
-There is a little light rain so I have to skip going to the seaside.
 Riding west I am going to explore more of the hidden route known (maybe) as the big forest road today in the next section I found that runs south though another huge pine forest.
-This turns into another amazing ride on a wide well surfaced road with modern surveying providing predictable curves and easy riding.
-Zero traffic but plenty of wild life.
+This turns into another amazing ride.

-No where to stop for lunch with cover from rain however.
-I look at each village to see if there is any park or rest area but this prefecture seems to not have much in the way of community space unlike others that always feature that.
-I stop eventually rather late having reached the ocean and Miyagi prefecture.
+I stop rather late for lunch having reached the ocean and Miyagi prefecture.
 At least it is dry here so I need not find cover.
 I can get out of the rain gear as ahead I can see no rain on the radar.
 I have my own chair although only use it rarely it was handy for taking boots off and removing my rain pants.

-Love having panniers.
-I was thinking a small mat to place on ground would be handy if you use rain suit/pants.
-I normally am wearing Gore-Tex pants so no need to stop and do this.
 From here south it is rather congested.
-This area was inundated in the 2011 tsunami tragedy and is one huge recovery zone now with many roads gone I found myself unable to follow my route and mostly on detours.
-Something I never really show in my photos is how many roads are under construction in Japan.
+This area was inundated in the 2011 tsunami tragedy and is one huge recovery zone now with many roads gone I found myself unable to follow my route.
 Everywhere I go they are busy building new roads that are elevated and go straight under mountains bypassing another good riding road.

 Not sure why since the population is shrinking and aging rapidly.
 In some areas like Iwate today the already excellent roads are near empty as are the rural towns but still new highways being built.
 It’s not for employment as in Japan there is 150 jobs for every 100 people by current reports.
 Of course that is if you are Japanese.
 For foreigners there is little to no employment prospects.

 I am using the same gear mostly as my last ride except the jacket that this time is the BMW Airflow.
 This is a fine jacket although it’s effectiveness in cooling will vary depending on the motorcycle you ride.
-On my CB1100 this jacket flowed heaps of air but on the FJR1300 it flows much less but still ok.
+On my CB1100 this jacket flowed heaps of air but on the FJR1300 it flows much less.

 Not a particularly good start to the day.
 Raining outside so I went back to bed but that was a wasted effort since I just lie awake.
 It’s ironic, when young and needing to be awake on time for early work starts I would struggle endlessly to get out of bed and now without such need I wake up early and am unable to return to sleep.